 “Thomas Sankara Tried to Liberate His Country from the West.
 Then He Was Murdered.”
-Thirty years after the death of a revolutionary president whose brief tenure marked my childhood, I return to Burkina Faso in search of his legacy. – The Walrus, March 1, 2019
+Thirty years after the death of a revolutionary whose brief presidency marked my childhood, I returned to Burkina Faso in search of his legacy. – The Walrus, March 1, 2019

 “The next pipeline battle” In Manitoba, an issue that’s been underground for half a century is coming to the surface. – The Walrus, July/August 2018

 “Invisible survivors” Students who boarded at the Teulon Residence were separated from their families and endured the same cultural whitewashing other residential school survivors experienced.
-Why should they be denied compensation? – Broadview Magazine (formerly The United Church Observer), May 2018
+Why should they be denied compensation? – Broadview, May 2018